asmagill/hs._asm.axuielement/Reference_Core.md

 Returns:
  * the axuielementObject on success; nil and an error string if the attribute could not be set or an accessibility error occurred.

-Notes:
- * This is still somewhat experimental and needs more testing; use with caution.

 - - -